-If you are arguing a lot of the time and finding it hard to talk together you might find couple counselling useful.
+If you are arguing a lot of the time and finding it hard to talk together you might find relationship counselling useful.
 This can help you learn ways to communicate better when you are under pressure.
-Find local Relationship Counselling Services *here*.

 Some relationships are unhealthy and abusive.
-Find out more about what abuse is *here*.
 Sometimes this becomes more obvious, or gets worse, during pregnancy.

 It is very important that babies are not around abusive relationships either before or after they are born.
 It puts them at risk of physical or emotional harm.

-You may have worries that there is abuse in your relationship.
+You may have worries that there is domestic abuse in your relationship.
 As parents you need to be sure that your baby is safe.
-Look at the pages about Domestic Abuse on Just One Norfolk.

 Please talk to one of your health professionals if you are worried.
 They will not judge you.
 They can help you and your partner get support.